Fredrickighile/endphishai/README.md

 ## Deep Content Analysis

-When Deep Scan is enabled, EndPhishAI visits the webpage and examines:
+When Deep Scan is enabled, EndPhishAI actually visits the webpage and examines:

 - HTTPS encryption status
 - Login forms and password field harvesting